mrdaybird/artspeak/README.md

 You can write an expression with these four variables and provided math functions.

 Supported functions and operations:
-- sin, cos, tan.
+- sin, cos, tan, sqrt

 Upcoming:
-- power(**/^), abs, random, sqrt, and more...
+- power(**/^), abs, random, and more...

 ## How?

 The language at its core is a simple bytecode interpreter written in C++.
-Thus each time you write a expression, it is compiled to stack-based bytecode, which is then evaluated on given time and *i*,*x* and *y* attributes of each *canvas* element. (*Canvas* here refers to the animation/graphics that you see.)
+Thus each time you write a expression, it is compiled to stack-based bytecode, which is then evaluated on given time value and *i*,*x* and *y* attributes of each *canvas* element. (*Canvas* here refers to the animation/graphics that you see.)
+The canvas is created using raylib.
+All this is made available to the web using emscripten!

 **Progress:**